-There are several types of temporary teams.
-In fact, one-third of all teams in the United States are temporary in nature.
-Gordon, J. (1992).
+Teams may be permanent or long term, but more typically, a team exists for a limited time.
+In fact, one-third of all teams in the United States are temporary.Gordon, J. (1992).
 Work teams: How far have they come?
 Training, 29, 59-62.
-An example of a temporary team is a task force that is asked to address a specific issue or problem until it is resolved.
-Other teams may be temporary or ongoing, such as product development teams.
-In addition, matrix organizations have cross-functional teams in which individuals from different parts of the organization staff the team, which may be temporary or long-standing in nature.
+An example of a temporary team is a task force25 that addresses a specific issue or problem until it is resolved.
+Other teams may be temporary or ongoing such as product development teams26.
+In addition, matrix organizations have cross-functional teams27 where individuals from different parts of the organization staff the team, which may be temporary or long-standing.